RaymanNg/3D-Wind-Field/README.md

 If you have VSCode installed, I recommend to intall the "liveserver" extension.

-Besides, remember to modify the "runtimeExecutable" option in ".vscode\launch.json" file before starting debug in VSCode.

 ## How to use your own NetCDF data
 The NetCDF file is in the "data" folder, it should contains below variables:
 - U (lev, lat, lon) @min @max